zeke/zeke.sikelianos.com/jobs/neogenesis/index.md

 end: 2001-09-01
 -->

-Neogenesis was a documentary ﬁlm production house.
-I worked primarily on post-video editing using Discreet Combustion and After Effects, but also produced interactive CD-ROMs and Macromedia (Adobe) Flash websites, and developed and maintained a networked rendering farm.
+Neogenesis was a documentary ﬁlm production house in downtown Albuquerque, New Mexico.
+I worked part-time while attending the University of New Mexico.
+My primary focus was post-video editing using Discreet Combustion and After Effects.
+I also produced interactive CD-ROMs and Macromedia (Adobe) Flash websites, and developed and maintained a networked rendering farm.